https://propellerads.com/publishers/?ref_id=mNXh

 3. Semi-secluded but reachable and accessible.

-4. Small town but with tourist-friendly residents.
+4. It is a small town with tourist-friendly residents.

 5. Motor riders for hire can bring you to the places you want to explore.